HabitRPG/habitica/README.md

 ###All my tasks are red, I'm dying too fast

 Good!
 Your red tasks provide the most incentive.
 The worse you are at a task, the more valuable it becomes in Exp & GP, which will push you to focus on the harder tasks.
-However, if you *really* need a bail-out, you can "Re-Roll" from the item store for $1, which resets all your tasks to a clean slate.
-It costs real money to prevent you from abusing it.
+However, if you *really* need a bail-out, you can "Re-Roll" from the item store, which resets all your tasks to a clean slate.
+You have to use your quarters, which will prevent you from re-rolling frequently.

+Again, try as hard as you can to avoid using re-roll.
+The point of red tasks is to push you to try harder.

 ##License
 Code is licensed under GNU GPL v3.
 Content is licensed under CC-BY-SA 3.0.